BoD/android-dip-ruler/README.md

 ## Why?
 I've found that the concept of dp is not that easy to explain / understand.

-Designers are used to think in pixels (especially if they've worked on iOS projects).
+Designers are used to think in pixels (especially if they also work on iOS projects).

 Sometimes a picture is worth a thousand words, and so this ruler will make it immediately obvious that ***the dp is a physical unit of length***.